thaison2309/Google_Capstone_Project/README.md

-# Google_Capstone_Project changlog for Excel Sheet
+# Google_Capstone_Project changelog for Excel Sheet

 ## Add column ride_length
  - The column cell value is calculated by substracting end_at column by start_at column